-The Environmental Health & Safety unit of the Division of Facilities & Services at West Virginia University is seeking applications for a Safety Specialist position.
+The Environmental Health & Safety unit of the Division of Facilities & Services at West Virginia University is seeking applications for a Safety Specialist (Environmental Health & Safety Specialist) position.
 This position will be responsible for p lanning, developing, managing and implementing various occupational safety and health programs.

 In order to be successful in this position, the ideal candidate will:

 Investigate injuries and illness and make recommendations for prevention.
 Follow-up on incidents to ensure effective corrective action is in place.

 Provide support and assist with management of accident and injury logs as well as support of workers compensation program.

 Respond effectively to various incidents, emergencies, indoor air quality complaints and building issues as needed.

 Develop and conduct educational and informational programs that enhance employee health and safety, property preservation and protection of the environment.
 Provide any related environmental health and safety training for faculty, staff and students who are exposed to these hazards.

 Provide support and assistance for biosafety and blood borne pathogen programs and training.

 Provide support and assistance to the Industrial Hygiene, Hazardous Materials, Laboratory Safety, Biological Safety, Fire/Life Safety, Construction/Renovation and all other Occupational Safety and Health related programs.

 Conduct industrial hygiene monitoring, response reports and recommendations as needed.
 Respond to indoor air quality concerns.